-India's tentative economic miracle faces many hurdles, but one of the chief difficulties is the unbalanced nature of growth, (Bardhan 2010).
-The resulting income disparities have stimulated considerable debate over how the gains from growth in India are being shared and may impede the political case for economic reform.1 Unbalanced growth may reflect policy failures but may also be an efficient outcome of a dynamic growing economy, (World-Bank 2009).
-Thus it is important to gain an understanding of the causes of India's unbalanced growth in order to understand the trade-offs facing policy makers.
+India's tentative economic miracle faces many hurdles, but one of the chief difficulties is the unbalanced nature of its growth (Pranab, 2010).
+The resulting income disparities have stimulated considerable debate over how the gains from growth in India are being shared, and may impede the political case for economic reform.1

-Evidence of India's unbalanced growth is apparent from the numerous studies that find richer states are growing faster, so that state average incomes are diverging (Cashin and Sahay 1996, Rao and Sen 1997, Rao, Shand and Kalirajan 1999, Trivedi 2003, Bandopadhyay 2004, Ghate 2008, Kar, Jha and Kateja 2011, Das 2012, Ghate and Wright 2012, Bandopadhyay 2012).2 This pattern of divergence might be regarded as curious given that there are no political barriers to migration, approximately free trade, and a common set of federal institutions.
+Evidence of India's unbalanced growth is apparent from the numerous studies that find richer states are growing faster, so that state average incomes are diverging (Cashin & Sahay, 1996; Rao & Sen, 1997; Rao, Shand, & Kalirajan, 1999; Trivedi, 2003; Bandopadhyay, 2004; Ghate, 2008; Kar, Jha, & Kateja, 2011; Das, 2012; Ghate & Wright, 2012; Bandopadhyay, 2012).2 This pattern of divergence might be regarded as unusual given that there are no political barriers to migration, approximately free trade, and a common set of federal institutions.